 A new treatment facility sometimes requires a standby power source that can produce enough energy to operate the facility in the event of an electricity outage.
 Thus, the power rating or capacity of the standby generator should be sufficient to power critical operating components at the rated maximum flow capacity of the equipment (i.e., the design flow).
 Critical components in a treatment plant include pumps, lighting and ventilation.
 In addition, standby power can be required to provide space heating (if an electrical resistance heater or heat pump is used) and/or cooling in the event of a power outage.
 As a default, the WBS models do not include heating or cooling in their estimate of standby power requirements.
-The user can change the assumptions about inclusion of heating and/or cooling in standby power on the indirect assumptions sheet of each model.11 without the need for standby power systems.
+The user can change the assumptions about inclusion of heating and/or cooling in standby power on the indirect assumptions sheet of each model.9 without the need for standby power systems.
 The user can change the assumption about including standby power for small systems on the indirect assumptions sheet of each model.

 Also as a default, the models do not include standby power at all for small systems with a design flow of less than 1 MGD.
 These small systems typically operate for only a few hours each day, placing water in storage for use during the rest of the day.
-This operating procedure means small systems can handle short term power outages simply by postponing their operating hours, power requirement for critical operating components (KW) = [annual power use by critical operating components (MWh/yr) / 365 (day/yr) / 24 (hr/day)] 1,000 (KW/MW)
+This operating procedure means small systems can handle short term power outages simply by postponing their operating hours,

-11 Note that if the assumption about including heating in standby power is changed, heating requirements will only be included in standby power if an electrical resistance heater or heat pump is used, because the other heating options (e.g., natural gas heat) do not use electricity.
+9 Note that if the assumption about including heating in standby power is changed, heating requirements will only be included in standby power if an electrical resistance heater or heat pump is used, because the other heating options (e.g., natural gas heat) do not use electricity.